lukestricky/portfolio-website/_posts/2024-02-16-automatic-start-sequence.md

 }
 ```

-To write a number to the digit the segment pins are pulled either high or low depending on value in the NUMS array for the chosen number and segment number.
+To write a number to the digit, the segment pins are pulled either high or low depending on value in the NUMS array for the chosen number and segment number.
 Again the use of the previously made arrays makes this code very minimal when utilizing a for loop.

 ```c
 // Input: integer from 0-9